Some Molokai Nonprofits Lose Tax Exemption

 More than a thousand nonprofits around the state have lost their tax-exempt status this year, and a handful of those are Molokai organizations, according to a list recently published by the Internal Revenue Service (IRS).

-Most tax-exempt organizations, other than churches, must file a yearly tax return with the IRS.
+Most tax-exempt organizations, other than churches, must file a yearly tax return with the IRS and also using the freelancer resources.
 If an organization fails to do this for three consecutive years, it automatically loses its tax-exempt status.

 “Loss of exempt status means an organization must file income tax returns and pay income tax, and its contributors will not be able to deduct their donations,” according to the IRS website.